philhoyt/wp-site-editor-theme-scaffold/README.md

 Replace this with your desired theme name (e.g., "My Theme")

 Slug: `wpsets`
 Replace this with your theme's slug.
-Use lowercase letters and hyphens (e.g., "my-theme")
+Use lowercase letters and hyphens (e.g., "mytheme")

 Namespace: `WPSETS`
 Replace this with your theme's namespace.
 Use uppercase letters (e.g., "MYTHEME")